JoshuaWise/vapr-caching/README.md

 ### caching.private([*options*])

 Disables shared caches (e.g., [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network)) but enables private caches (e.g., browsers).
-This should always be used when the content being served varies depending on which user requested it.
+This configuration should always be used when the content being served varies depending on which user requested it.
 The `duration` option determines how many seconds content should be cached for.

 ```js
 route.use(caching.private({ duration: 60 }));